Gelocidae

-The Gelocidae are an extinct group of hornless ruminantia that are estimated to have lived during the Eocene and Oligocene epochs, from 36 MYA to 6 MYA.
-The family generally includes extinct hornless ruminants which do not belong to similar families such as Moschidae (musk deer) or Tragulidae.
-Fossils of family Gelocidae have been discovered in Europe, Asia, Africa, and North America.
+The Gelocidae are an extinct family of hornless ruminantia that are estimated to have lived during the Eocene and Oligocene epochs, from 36 MYA to 6 MYA.
+The family generally includes ruminants with dental traits of both the Tragulina and Pecora, making it a notorious wastebasket taxon with unresolved affinities.

 Description

 Members of the family Gelocidae were long-legged, even-toed ungulates adapted for running and grazing.
 The Gelocidae likely share a close common ancestor with Moschidae and were of a similar size and shape.
 They had similar dentition and proportions to members of Moschidae, but lacked the sabre-like tusks of the modern musk deer.